friedrich-at-contentbird/google-fonts-resolver/README.md

 # Introduction

 This is a solution for web fonts self-hosted CDN.
+It reduces time latency to Google web fonts server.
+In our context, it reduced ~7x times (from `200ms` to `30ms`).

 After deploying, you just replace `fonts.googleapis.com` to your `[proxy_fonts_hostname]` in stylesheet source.